Sigmmma/c20/src/content/general/tools/command-line/readme.md

+---
+title: Command-line interfaces
+img: cmd.jpg
+caption: cmd.exe on Windows 7
+keywords:
+  - cli
+---
 Basic knowledge of **command-line interfaces** (CLI) is a required skill in Halo modding.
-Not only does [Tool][] use a CLI, many community tools like [Invader][] do as well.
+Not only does [Tool](~) use a CLI, many community tools like [Invader](~) do as well.
 CLI usage consists of typing commands into a shell program which runs other programs and displays their output.

 On Windows, [Command Prompt][cmd], [PowerShell][], and the newer [Windows Terminal][wterm] are used as shells.
 On Linux, terminal emulators vary by distribution but [Bash][] is typically used as the shell.

 CLIs are an alternative to _Graphical User Interfaces_ (GUIs).
 While they have a learning curve, the main advantage of CLIs are that the interaction is reified as plain text which is easily shared, scripted, and repeated.
-For example, the often-repeated workflow of [BSP compilation][tool#structure-compilation], [radiosity][tool#lightmaps], then [map][h1/map] compilation can be scripted as a single command to save time during map development.
+For example, the often-repeated workflow of [BSP compilation](~tool#structure-compilation), [radiosity](~tool#lightmaps), then [map](~h1/map) compilation can be scripted as a single command to save time during map development.

 # Basic concepts
 Across all shells, commands are entered in the format: `command <arguments>`.
 This should be familiar to users of Halo's developer console.
 The type and number of arguments varies by the command/program used, but the command name and each argument are always separated by spaces.